 Interested to read more about Barcelona?
-I have written a lot about the city as it is my home, but also, after 100+ countries visited and living and working in over 30, still my favourite place in the world.
+I have written a lot about the city as it is my home, like this 4 day itinerary to Barcelona, my guide to one day in Barcelona, this travel guide to Sitges near Barcelona, my complete guide to Sagrada Familia, or the best wineries near Barcelona.
+But also, after 100+ countries visited and living and working in over 30, it’s still my favourite place in the world.

 Thousands of people walk past Canaletes Fountain, at the top end of La Rambla, everyday without realising its historical and present-day importance.
 Unless you happen to be around on a day Barca wins an important game or competition that is, then you may notice fans congregate around this small landmark.